-By implementing the National Center for Construction Education and Research's Learning Series construction and manufacturing skills standards into the installation service-related pathways, students who successfully master the curriculum should have the skills required to enter the workforce or pursue an advanced degree.
+By implementing the National Center for Construction Education and Research in the construction skills standards to the Installation and Service Pathway, students who successfully master the curriculum should have the skills required to enter the workforce or pursue an advanced degree.
 These skills are based on industry-validated performance indicators.
 The pathway will include applied instruction designed to articulate with programs offered in Mississippi's community and junior colleges.